tqtezos/stablecoin/README.md

 ## How to get

 You can download Michelson source code of all provided smart contracts in [release assets](https://github.com/tqtezos/stablecoin/releases/latest).
-We also provide static `stablecoin-client` executable that should work on any x86_64 Linux system.
+We also provide a static `stablecoin-client` executable that should work on any x86_64 Linux system.
-If you are using a different operating OS or just want to build from sources, see [instructions below](#build-instructions).
+If you are using a different OS or just want to build from sources, see [instructions below](#build-instructions).

 ## Usage